Gal Gadot Prepped to Play Wonder Woman With This Beyonce Song

 “When I auditioned for Batman v Superman, I didn’t know it was for Wonder Woman,” Gadot explains in W’s May issue.
 “The director, Zack Snyder, asked me to do a camera test.
 That was torture.
 They were looking at six or seven girls, and we were all in separate trailers and were told to stay inside until they called us.
 Waiting is my enemy Number One, and I was losing my mind.
 So, I decided to put on Beyoncé.”

-And of course, Gadot went with none other than the pop star’s iconic female empowerment anthem.
+And of course, Gadot (wearing a Burberry trench on the cover) went with none other than the pop star’s iconic female empowerment anthem.
 “Who runs the world?
 Girls!” she continues to the magazine.
 “I just started to dance, and I let my anxiety go.
 Thank you, Beyoncé!”

 Gadot — who will put on her Wonder Woman costume again for her standalone film, out June 2 — recently welcomed another girl into the world.